turingschool/backend-curriculum-site/module2/misc/sessions_cookies_and_flashes.markdown

 ## Learning Goals

-* Understand how cookies are a part of the request/response cycle
+* Understand how cookies are a part of the HTTP request/response cycle
 * Understand how cookies and sessions tie together
 * Understand how to store state in both cookies and sessions
 * Practice the syntax for setting and fetching session data